wonko9/skynet/README.txt

   $ skynet

 This starts a skynet tuple space message queue and 4 workers.
-You can now run the skynet_console[link:files/bin/skynet_console.html] to play with skynet a little.
+You can now run the skynet console to play with skynet a little.
+See Skynet::ConsoleHelper for commands.

+  $ skynet console

+For help try:
+  $ skynet --help
+or
-  $ skynet_console
+  $ skynet console --help

-Here are some commands you can run.
+Here are some commands you can run in the skynet console.
   > stats
   > manager.worker_pids
   > [1,2,3,1,1,4].mapreduce(Skynet::MapreduceTest)